 | Learning curve | Familiar pattern | New concept |

 Property Hooks are a PHP 8.4 feature.
-Projects on PHP 8.3 or older still require classic getters/setters.
-Plan your upgrade accordingly.
+Projects on PHP 8.3 or older still need classic getters and setters, so plan your upgrade accordingly.

 What Property Hooks Enable